 After that, we will provide a public summary of the key themes from Traditional Owner, government staff and stakeholder feedback.
-This feedback will inform changes to the Framework, to make it better.
+This feedback will inform changes to the Framework.

-We aim to share the final Framework with you by mid-2020, although this timeframe will be reviewed by 21 May 2020 to account for the impacts of COVID-19.
+We aim to share the final Framework with you by mid-late 2020.

 The final Framework will be implemented across the Victorian government.